alphagov/verify-service-provider/README.md

 It is recommended that you choose one mechanism or the other.

+__NOTE__: These options may change during development

 ##### Environment variables

-The following Environment Variables are defined:
+The following Environment Variables can be defined:

-* `HUB_ENTITY_ID`

-  An entity id for Verify Hub

-* `MSA_ENTITY_ID`

-  An entity id that identifies the matching service adapter of the relying party

-* `HUB_METADATA_URL`

-  A Url that is used to get Metadata from Verify Hub.
-  _The metadata is needed for ?_

-* `MSA_METADATA_URL`

-  A Url that is used to get Metadata from Matching service adapter.
-  _The metadata is needed for ?_

-* `MSA_TRUSTSTORE_PATH`
-  A path to a truststore file for the Matching Service Adapter of the relying party.
-  The truststore is needed for ?

-* `MSA_TRUSTSTORE_PASSWORD`
-  A password for the msa truststore.

-* `HUB_TRUSTSTORE_PATH`
-  A path to a truststore file for the Verify Hub.
-  _The truststore is needed for ?_

-* `HUB_TRUSTSTORE_PASSWORD`
-  A password for the hub truststore

-* `RELYING_PARTY_TRUSTSTORE_PATH`
-  A path to the truststore of the Relying Party.
-  _The truststore is needed for ?_

-* `RELYING_PARTY_TRUSTSTORE_PASSWORD`
-  Password to the relying party truststore

-* `SIGNINGKEYS_KEY`
+* `MSA_ENTITY_ID` - The SAML Entity Id that identifies the Relying Partie's Matching Service Adapter
+* `MSA_METADATA_URL` - The URL to the Matching Service Adapter's SAML metadata.
+* `HUB_ENTITY_ID` - The SAML Entity Id that identifies the Verify Hub (default: https://signin.service.gov.uk)
+* `HUB_METADATA_URL` - The URL to the Verify Hub's SAML metadata. (default: https://www.signin.service.gov.uk/SAML2/metadata/federation
-  A base64 encoded private key that is used for signing the Authn request.
-With a correct signature, Verify Hub is able to trust that the request actually originates from the relying party.
+* `SAML_SIGNING_KEY` - A base64 encoded RSA private key that is used for signing the request to Verify

-* `SIGNINGKEYS_CERT`
-  A base64 encoded public cert for signing?
-  _The cert is used for?_

-* `ENCRYPTIONKEYS_KEY`
-  A base64 encoded private key that the relying party's Matching Service Adapter is using to encrypt the assertions with.
+* `SAML_SIGNING_CERTIFICATE` - A base64 encoded x509 certificate that corresponds to the above key
-  _The key is used to decrypt the assertions._
+* `SAML_PRIMARY_ENCRYPTION_KEY` - A primary base64 encoded RSA private key that is used to decrypt encrypted SAML Assertions

-* `ENCRYPTIONKEYS_CERT`
+* `SAML_PRIMARY_ENCRYPTION_CERTIFICATE` - A base64 encoded x509 certificate key that corresponds to the above key
+* `SAML_SECONDARY_ENCRYPTION_KEY` - (Optional) A secondary base64 encoded RSA private key that is used to decrypt encrypted SAML Assertions that will be used during certificate rotation events
-  A base64 encoded public cert that the relying party's Matching Service Adapter is using to encrypt the assertions with.
+* `SAML_SECONDARY_ENCRYPTION_CERTIFICATE` - (Optional) A base64 encoded x509 certificate key that corresponds to the above key
-  _The cert is used to decrypt the assertions._

 #### Yaml based configuration